American Occupation

 Meanwhile, some policy makers in America also shared the idea of separation.
 Two bills were introduced to the US Congress, the 1926 Bacon Bill which proposed the retention of Moro province under American rule while granting independence to Luzon and Visayas, and the Cooper Bill which also proposed the retention of Mindanao, Sulu, and Palawan for eventual federation with the United States.

-Later in 1934 when the US Congress passed the Philippine Independence Act which gave a ten-year commonwealth status before the total independence, a mass marching to oppose the inclusion of Moro land into the Philippines was held in Marawi (Lanao).
-A written letter known as the Dansalan declaration was also sent by more than a hundred Maranao leaders to US President Roosevelt explaining the religious differences between the Muslims and the Filipinos, expressing their disagreement and the negative consequence if the Moro land will be included as part of the Philippines.
-Instead, they wanted to remain under Americans whom they believed were more religious tolerance and respectful of their way of life compared to the Christianized Filipinos who has been their enemies.
+Later, in 1934, when the US Congress passed the Philippine Independence Act which gave a ten-year commonwealth status before the total independence, a mass marching to oppose the inclusion of Moro land into the Philippines was held in Marawi (Lanao).
+A written letter known as the Dansalan declaration was also sent by more than a hundred Maranao leaders to US President Roosevelt explaining the religious differences between the Muslims and the Filipinos, expressing their disagreement and the negative consequences if Moro land will be included as part of the Philippines.
+Instead, they wanted to remain under the Americans whom they believed were more religious tolerant and respectful of their way of life compared to the Christianized Filipinos who had been their enemies.

 Sources: